fij/floc/README.md

 floc (flocking): 3d simulation of interacting self-driven particles

-Midpoint integration of the equations of motion that are continuous in space and time
+Midpoint integration of the equations of motion that are continuous in both space and time

 Start state ordered/disordered, self-propelling to preferred speed, repulsive radial interactions, noise, time lag